-To create an effective workout, pick a number of exercises and repeat each cycle to last 15 to 20 minutes.
+To create an effective HIIT workout, pick a number of exercises and repeat each round to last 15 to 20 minutes.

 E.G: 4 EXERCISES X 5 ROUNDS

 Or build a workout of different exercises that can reach a duration of up to 45 minutes.

 As a beginner, HIIT sessions are great for flexibility.
 Begin with a 15-minute workout and build up strength and stamina.
-Each week add an extra exercise or cycle for a longer workout whilst also increasing the intensity of each move.
+Each week add an extra exercise or round for a longer workout whilst also increasing the intensity of each move.

 Who is HIIT for?

 Most people will be able to execute HIIT workouts to reap the benefits.
 However, there are some people who should not perform high-intensity workouts due to their health.

 Anyone who suffers from the following should avoid HIIT sessions until their health improves: